 Booking an international flight can be quite costly if you’re not careful.
 Check out these helpful tips for booking your international flight so you can save as much money as possible.
 Our hope is to free up a little more cash for you so you can fully take advantage of all that your destination has to offer.

-- Look at and compare prices on as many websites as possible – There are a ton of places out there to get decent prices on airfare.
-A lot of the time, the best prices depend on how flexible you can be with departure times, days, and long layovers.
-Some of our favorite sites are cheapoair, kayak, skiplagged, Google flights, and Ryanair (for great flights in and around Europe).
-Kayak in particular does a good job of comparing the best flights/prices across several sites like Expedia, Travelocity, etc. Once you’ve found a flight you’re happy with, run it against Skyscanner as a last check to make sure you’re getting the best price.
+There are a ton of places out there to get decent prices on airfare.
+A lot of the time, the best prices depending on how flexible you can be with departure times, days, and long layovers.
+Some of our favorite sites are CheapOair, kayak, skiplagged, Google flights, and Ryanair (for great flights in and around Europe).
+Kayak in particular does a good job of comparing the best flights/prices across several sites like Expedia, Travelocity, etc. Once you’ve found a flight you’re happy with, run it against Skyscanner as the last check to make sure you’re getting the best price.

-- Go Incognito during your search – These days, search engines are pretty crafty and know when you’re trying to compare prices.
-As a result, since they know you’re searching, you may not always find lower prices especially when looking at the same dates/destinations over and over.
+These days, search engines are pretty crafty and know when you’re trying to compare prices.
+As a result, since they know you’re searching, you may not always find lower prices, especially when looking at the same dates/destinations over and over.
 Take measures like turning on incognito browsing, clearing your search history, deleting cookies, etc. You can even go so far as to search flights from different computers (library, school, friends laptop).

-- Buy well in advance – The farther in advance you buy your flight the better, in most cases.
+The farther in advance you buy your flight the better, in most cases.
 Booking around the holidays may be an exception as families/friends tend to be together and make plans to travel this time of year.
 Otherwise, the closer you get to your travel date, airfare will gradually increase.
-If you aren’t able to book months and months in advance, 6-8 weeks from your depart date is usually the best time to buy.
+If you aren’t able to book months and months in advance, 6-8 weeks from your departure date is usually the best time to buy.

 Do you have any tips of your own for booking an international flight?
 Let us know if we missed anything!